 If you do get approached by a brand, and they’re asking you to partner with them in a legitimate paid collaboration or sponsorship, always ask them to sign your contract.

-Any brand that’s not willing to sign the sponsorship contract that you send to them to ensure you are protected legally, should be turned down.
+Any brand that’s not willing to sign the sponsorship contract that you send to them should be turned down.
 They aren’t coming “to the table” with the right intentions.

 But where can I get a sponsorship contract?
 I don’t know all the legal jargon.